For students. For self-learners.

 Koher is neither human nor AI — it's both.
 I said what and why.
 Claude Code offered how.
 The division of labour — human handles judgement, AI handles synthesis — isn't just what the tools do.
 It's how they were made.

 I couldn't have built this without AI.
 Claude Code couldn't have built it without me.
-It doesn't know what matters.
-It doesn't know when something is good enough.
-It doesn't know why a particular framing serves students better than another.
+It doesn't know what matters, when something is good enough, or why one framing serves students better than another.